SartoRiccardo/fumo-face-maker-api/README.md

 In order, it pastes:
 1. The left pupil
 2. The right pupil (color change if necessary)
+    - Should the left and right pupil have different colors (e.g. gradient eyes), it will switch between pasting the left and the right after each color change.
 3. The left & right eye shine (color change)
 4. The left outline (color change)
 5. The right outline (color change if necessary)